raiet13/js-rails-updated/notes.md

         -> Show the characters in a Show AND render new characters w/o redirect

-- For complexity's sake in terms of views, updating above -> Show Page with "next" (cycle through all CHARACTERS in a Show) -> Create new Characters on the show character index page without refresh (shows/:show_id/characters) -> Click "See all of show's character information" link/button on Show Page and render all characters there https://learn.co/tracks/full-stack-web-development-v6/rails-and-javascript/using-ajax-and-rails/video-review-loading-comments-via-get-ajax
+- For complexity's sake in terms of views, updating above -> Create new Characters on the show character index page without refresh (shows/:show_id/characters) -> Click "See all of show's character information" link/button on Show Page and render all characters there https://learn.co/tracks/full-stack-web-development-v6/rails-and-javascript/using-ajax-and-rails/video-review-loading-comments-via-get-ajax